 A key specific factor when engaging a vendor/ Service Provider is to determine the degree of co-management and contract monitoring operations prior to implementation.
-In order to be compliant to the NSW Cyber Security Policy, the compliance principles outlined in Appendix A, must be addressed either through the service contract or an addendum to the contract.
+To be compliant to the NSW Cyber Security Policy, the compliance principles outlined in Appendix A, must be addressed either through the service contract or an addendum to the contract.